Skip to content

 L4 — Less Likely

 Maximum sensitivity.
-Flags anything remotely suspicious.
+Triggers on anything remotely suspicious.

 When a detector analyzes content, it returns a confidence score between 0.0 and 1.0: